Borderliner/Meshki/ROADMAP.md

   - [ ] Add basic RTL support, for right-to-left languages (like Persian, Arabic, Hebrew, etc.)

 ## v1.2.2
-  - [ ] Fix overlapping issue in button-couple
+  - [x] Fix overlapping issue in button-couple
   - [ ] Add the tools used in Meshki's development to README.md
   - [ ] Renew links on the docs
   - [ ] Add twitter follow button to the main page
+  - [x] Grey-out disabled buttons

 ## v1.2.1
   - [x] Add a better overlay for Sidenav